 Establishing your authority must also be done in the body of your cover letter.
 Be sure that your cover letter makes clear to the journal editors whether your research fills a research gap in your field.
 There is no need to tell the editors that your article is going to change the world; avoid hyperbole and state simply and briefly the contribution that your article contributes to your field.

-There are several ways you can personalize your letter so as to establish a connection with the editor and the journal.
-These ideas include making a specific reference to a previously published article in the journal that contains similarities to yours, or demonstrating a familiarity with the interests of the journal's readership.
+There are several ways you can personalize your letter to establish a connection with the editor and the journal.
+These ideas include making a specific reference to a previously published article in the journal that contains similarities to yours or demonstrating a familiarity with the interests of the journal's readership.

 Different journals have different rules about what types of submissions they will accept.
 A simultaneous submission is a submission that you have sent out to more than one journal at the same time.
 Many journals have stated policies that ask submitters to only submit to one journal at a time.
 Polices regarding simultaneous submission often vary by field.
 For example, most journals in the sciences require that papers under review not be submitted elsewhere, while some journals in the humanities have different policies.
 Be sure to check each journal's submission policies to determine whether they accept simultaneous submissions or not.